 Consider getting vaccinated for diseases like:

-Suppose you are traveling in the rural areas of Vietnam and get afflicted with a more severe disease.
+Suppose you are traveling in the rural areas of Vietnam and get afflicted with more severe disease.
 In that case, you might have to be evacuated to a central hospital in one of the major cities like Hanoi or Ho Chi Minh City.
 Unfortunately, Vietnam's major cities also have relatively poor air quality due to air pollution.

 There is crime everywhere globally, even in the safest countries, and Vietnam is no different.
 Most of the things mentioned here are basic precautions that you would practice anywhere.
 However, there are some extra things that I would like to point out.